 Criteria 4-Exemplary 3-Proficient 2-Emergent 1-Below Basic Attendance Candidate went above and beyond expectations.
 Arrived early and stayed late.
-Attended events beyond those required. communicate missed absences Weekly Lesson Plans lessons plans in accord with expectations by Cooperating Candidate provided thorough evidence throughout the student teaching experience of continual planning as approved by the Cooperating Teacher. teaching experience of Candidate provided little or no evidence throughout the student teaching experience of continual planning as approved by the Cooperating Teacher.
+Attended events beyond those required.
+Candidate met attendance Expectations by communicating ahead of time of intended absences.
+Was punctual and present for all required events and extra duties.
+Candidate was sporadically absent and/or did not attend events or extra duties as expected (i.e. lunch duty, hall duty). communicate missed absences Weekly Lesson Plans Candidate not only submitted lessons plans in accord with expectations by Cooperating Teacher, but lesson plans were consistency of exemplary quality.
+Revisions were almost never needed or required.
+Candidate provided thorough evidence throughout the student teaching experience of continual planning as approved by the Cooperating Teacher.
+Candidate provided adequate evidence throughout the student teaching experience of continual planning as approved by the Cooperating Teacher.
+Candidate provided little or no evidence throughout the student teaching experience of continual planning as approved by the Cooperating Teacher.
 Communicated Effectively Candidate actively communicated with the Cooperating Teacher throughout the semester.
 Responses to e-mail or phone messages were returned in a prompt fashion, ALL communication was friendly. and the University Supervisor was consistently informed of new developments in the candidate's teaching experience.
-Candidate maintained consistent with the Cooperating Teacher both in person and Electronic communication was courteous. basis, leaving almost all of the communication efforts to the Cooperating Teacher.
-Candidate did not meet minimal expectations for communication (i.e. did not inform appropriate parties of absences, did not respond in a timely manner to communication from Cooperating Teacher).
-Met Deadlines Candidate was punctual with handing in assignments and meeting other expected deadlines.
+Candidate maintained consistent with the Cooperating Teacher both in person and Electronic communication was courteous. basis, leaving almost all of the Candidate did not meet minimal expectations for communication (i.e. did not inform appropriate parties of absences, did not respond in a timely manner to communication from Cooperating Teacher).
+Met Deadlines Candidate never missed a deadline and did not need prompting to follow through with additional requirements of the Cooperating Teacher.
+Candidate was punctual with handing in assignments and meeting other expected deadlines.
+Candidate was generally punctual with handing in assignments and meeting other expected deadlines, although s/he needed additional reminders.
 Candidate was not punctual with handing in assignments or meeting other expected deadlines.
-Integrity and Ethical Conduct standards of honesty, integrity, 9 .
+Integrity and Ethical Conduct Candidate can be counted on to hold the highest standards of honesty, integrity, and confidentiality and takes a leadership role with colleagues.
+Candidate displays high standards of honesty, integrity, and confidentially in interactions with colleagues, students, and the public.
+Candidate is honest in interactions with colleagues, students, and the public.
 Candidate displays dishonesty in interactions with colleagues, students, and the public.